wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    PROTIP: The above commands create folder <strong>.terraform.d</strong> on your $HOME folder, containing files `checkpoint_cache` and `checkpoint_signature`.

    See <a target="_blank" href="https://www.hashicorp.com/blog/announcing-terraform-0-12">
-   Hashicorp's blog</a> about version announcements.
+   HashiCorp's blog</a> about version announcements.

 3. Make the latest the default: